cshen05/Personal-Projects/StockAnalysis/README.md

 ## Overview
 The Stock Analysis software is a Python-based program designed to retrieve, analyze, and visualize stock data while providing a BUY/SELL recommendation using a Random Forest, a supervised machine learning model.

+## Disclaimer
+This software is for informational purposes only, you should not construe such information or other material as financial, or any other advice.

 ---

 ## Features